overturetool/overturetool.github.io/_netmeetings/Net-Meeting-88.md

 ##  Status of the Overture Components

+#### Java code generation

+PVJ has done some work on code generation of VDMSL.
+Its not yet totally complete as it does not take imports/exports and renaming into account.
+In addition to that PVJ is also working on generating JML from pre/post/invariants focusing only on SL for now.

 #### VDMJ

 One small bug fix this time, to prevent the use of "RESULT" in parameter/variable definitions.